fluent/fluentd-docs-gitbook/developer/plugin-update-from-v0.12.md

 There are something to be considered (see following "Updating Plugins Overview" section for details):

--   Plugins which use v0.12 API will be supported between Fluentd v0.14 and v1 (will be obsoleted at v2).
+-   Plugins which use v0.12 API will be supported in Fluentd v1 (will be obsoleted at v2).
--   Users can use new features of Fluentd v1.0 only with plugins using new API.
+-   Users can use new features of Fluentd v1 only with plugins using new API.
 -   Plugins which use new API don't work on Fluentd v0.12.x.

-Fluentd core team strongly recommend to use v1.0 API to make your plugins stable, consistent and easy to test.
+Fluentd core team strongly recommend to use v1 API to make your plugins stable, consistent and easy to test.